airpair/authoring-guide/post.md

 Triple check all code runs before submitting your post.
 Readers are often already overwhelmed and frustrated learning the subject matter.
-Commonly they ignore how great your post is and leave negative comments if they looe time when code doesn't run unsure if it's your code sample or them doing something wrong.
+Commonly they ignore how great your post is and leave negative comments if they lose time when code doesn't run unsure if it's your code sample or them doing something wrong.

 **Supported language <sup>Languages supported by the [Prism syntax highlighting plugin](http://prismjs.com/#languages-list)</sup> code samples MUST be correctly syntax highlighted**. ***Tip 1*** If it's not highlighting in the